 Heading out of the office, we talked to NPCs and learned that a new kind of fortune telling has exploded in popularity in Sumaro.
 Known as “Wang Long” fortune telling, the style is described in a really loose fashion to spare the game the complexities of actual astrology, but it bears a superficial resemblance to Western astrology, with its signs (all dragons of various colours or properties) assigned to birth months, and even having romantic compatibility between the signs.
 Being born in July, Maya is a “Dragon of Light.”

 Maya goes downstairs to meet up with her roommate, Ulala, since the two of them were planning to go to a “matchmaker party” that afternoon (I wish the game had specified the nature of the party in this opening scene, as a lot of Ulala’s lines only make sense with that context, but no, it only appears in an optional room a bit later in the game so far as I can tell!).
-You’ll remember Ulala from her brief appearance in P2IS, or possibly from when she won a contest for cosplaying as an alien flower out to drink our blood, using only her terrible haircut.
+You’ll remember Ulala from her brief appearance in P2IS, or possibly from when she won a contest for cosplaying as a vampiric, alien flower using only her terrible haircut.
 Ulala is pissed when she hears Maya can’t make the party, and initially blames her for it, claiming she made up the excuse about having to work.
 It seems Maya has been flaking on her lately, and might be trying to avoid the matchmaker party because she’s still mooning over “Déjà Vu Boy,” aka Tatsuya, whom she met only briefly during the ending of P2IS, but has been enamoured with ever since.
 Maya’s failed article to Mizuno seems to have been purely about her own déjà vu, which sounds like just as awful an article as Mizuno was complaining!